brainstormforce/automate-mautic/README.md

 ## Changelog ##

 ### 1.0.8 ###
-- Fix: Fatal error due to files not updated.
+- Fix: Fatal error during Mautic Connection using Username and Password.

 ### 1.0.7 ###
 - New: Added new connection type Mautic Username and Password.